musaibou/ePURE_JSBML/README.md

 ~~~

 #### Project name
 Please specify a project name by `-n` option.
 This option is required for generating simulation files.
-Since the name is used for the final model name, assigning inappropriate name displays `Invalid project name` error.
+Since the name is used for the final model name, assigning inappropriate name returns `Invalid project name` error.
+If you see this case, please change the project name and try again.

 #### Nucleotide sequence
 Nucleotide sequence for the simulation can be provided with a file by `-f` option or directly to the command by `-s` option.
 At least `-f` or `-s` option is required.
 If both are provided, `-s` option has priority over `-f` option.
 Either DNA or RNA sequence is available but they should be started with ATG or AUG and ended with TAG, TGA, TAA, UAG, UGA, or UAA.